royashbrook/royashbrook.github.io/_posts/2022-05-20-Creating-an-app-to-search-and-retrieve-documents-from-azure.md

 I'm sure the first question about this may be 'who tho?' and that's a valid question.
 The answers aren't too interesting.
 Remembering that this is an app for a small group of users (<20) our requirements on how it works and what is 'ok' is relatively easy to vet.
 So switching to a solution like this likely won't cause any disruption there.
 I don't think the cost will be signficantly higher based on what I've read.
 We also have had an interesting time getting the user population engaged in opening their mind about what types of applications can be built and getting something 'cool' like chat bot in place may generate some positive buzz that leads to additional citizen developer interest.
 Our users all utilize ms teams today, so this will probably count as something new and cool.
 Plus, I know our CIO will like a 'cool' implementation (and later confirmed this in a discussion with him).
 I had steered away from this thinking it would have more configuration points and probably a bit more complexity than a 'basic' app, but after looking at the setup on the article above, I think maybe I'm mistaken and it's similar.

-I would have a different view if we had various teams who were creating systems like this on a regular basis, but we still have an app running that was written in 2006, so.... some things here have a long life. =) And if we are going to do something a bit more exotic, why not do something with some 'cool' points as well. =)
+I would have a different view if we had various teams who were creating systems like this on a regular basis, but we still have an app running that was written in 2006, so.... some things here have a long life. 😀 And if we are going to do something a bit more exotic, why not do something with some 'cool' points as well. 😀

 I have written some discord integration bots in the past, but it's been awhile.
 I think I may have also written a poc teams bot at some point, but I am not 100% sure on that and if so it was quite some time back.
-I did write some integration with ms communicator as well, but it's been... over 10 years for sure since I did that, so while I have some conceptual exposure, nothing practical for today's world and am largely starting fresh. =P
+I did write some integration with ms communicator as well, but it's been... over 10 years for sure since I did that, so while I have some conceptual exposure, nothing practical for today's world and am largely starting fresh. 😛

 A little googling pointed me to https://dev.botframework.com/.
 Let's see what I did: